EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 4. Further Reading
 ------------------

-We recommend [1]_ for a comprehensive overview on imaging spectroscopy of urban environments [2]_ and [3]_ for conceptual introductions into the regression-based unmixing workflow using synthetically mixed training data from spectral libraries, and [4]_ for a description of the latest implementation.
+We recommend [1]_ for a comprehensive overview on imaging spectroscopy of urban environments.
+We refer to [2]_ and [3]_ for conceptual introductions into the regression-based unmixing workflow using synthetically mixed training data from spectral libraries, and [4]_ for a description of the latest implementation.

 ..
 [1] van der Linden, et al. (2018).
 Imaging Spectroscopy of Urban Environments.
-Surveys in Geophysics, 1–18.
+Surveys in Geophysics. `https://doi.org/10.1007/s10712-018-9486-y <https://doi.org/10.1007/s10712-018-9486-y>`_
 ..
 [2] Okujeni, A., et al. (2013).
 Support vector regression and synthetically mixed training data for quantifying urban land cover.
-Remote Sensing of Environment, 137, 184-197
+Remote Sensing of Environment. `https://doi.org/10.1016/j.rse.2013.06.007 <https://doi.org/10.1016/j.rse.2013.06.007>`_
 ..
 [3] Okujeni, A., et al. (2017).
 Ensemble learning from synthetically mixed training data for quantifying urban land cover with support vector regression.
-IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 10, 1640-1650
+IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing. `https://doi.org/10.1109/JSTARS.2016.2634859 <https://doi.org/10.1109/JSTARS.2016.2634859>`_
 ..
-[4] Okujeni, S., et al., 2021.
+[4] Okujeni, A., et al., 2021.
 Multi-season unmixing of vegetation class fractions across diverse Californian ecoregions using simulated spaceborne imaging spectroscopy data.
-Remote Sens.
-Environ.
-264, 112558. `https://doi.org/10.1016/j.rse.2021.112558 <https://doi.org/10.1016/j.rse.2021.112558>`_
+Remote Sensing of Environment. `https://doi.org/10.1016/j.rse.2021.112558 <https://doi.org/10.1016/j.rse.2021.112558>`_